 Your Roth IRA may be eligible for a QCD if you’re willing to pay taxes on your withdrawals.
 But if you wouldn’t otherwise owe the IRS money, agreeing to pay taxes on Roth IRA distributions doesn’t make sense.

 You can’t qualify for QCDs unless you can meet certain requirements.
-For example, you can’t make a qualified charitable distribution unless you’re at least 70.5 years old.
-QCDs can be made to multiple charities within a single tax year, for up to $100,000.
+For example, you can’t make a qualified charitable distribution unless you’re at least 70 1/2 years old.
+You can make QCDs to multiple charities within a single tax year, for up to $100,000.
 The threshold for married couples filing jointly is twice as high (so that $100,000 in each spouse’s IRA can be eligible for a QCD).

 What’s more, a qualified charitable distribution can only come directly from your retirement account.
 That means your IRA custodian needs to make the check from your IRA payable to a qualifying charity.
 If you withdraw funds and then try to make a charitable donation, that won’t be considered a qualified charitable distribution.